sarah-antillia/RGBMask-To-GrayscaleMask-Conversion-Tool/README.md

-<h2>RGBMask-To-GrayscaleMask-Conversion-Tool</h2>
+<h2>RGBMask-To-GrayscaleMask-Conversion-Tool (Updated: 2024/04/19)</h2>

 This is a Python Conversion Tool to convert RGBMask to GrayScaleMask for Image Segmentation.<br>
+<li>2024/04/19: Added <a href="./Grayscale2RGBMaskConverter.py">Grayscale2RGBMaskConverter.py</a> to revert Grayscale-Maskdataset to RGB-MaskDataset</li>

 <h3>1.
 RGB2GrayscaleMaskConverter</h3>
-This <a href="./RGB2GrayscaleMaskConverter.py">RGB2GrayscaleMaskConverter,py</a> is a simple Python script to convert a RGB-MaskDataset to a Grayscale-MaskDataset. <br>
+This <a href="./RGB2GrayscaleMaskConverter.py">RGB2GrayscaleMaskConverter.py</a> is a simple Python script to convert a RGB-MaskDataset to a Grayscale-MaskDataset. <br>
 It is easily customizable by a <a href="./grayscale_converter.config">grayscale_converter.config.</a><br>
-In the <a href="./RGB2GrayscaleMaskConverter.py">RGB2GrayscaleMaskConverter,py</a>, we convert a RGBMask-Dataset to a GrayscaleMask-Datatset in the following way.<br>
+In the <a href="./RGB2GrayscaleMaskConverter.py">RGB2GrayscaleMaskConverter.py</a>, we convert a RGBMask-Dataset to a GrayscaleMask-Datatset in the following way.<br>

 <pre>